dmccreary/personal-finance/docs/glossary.md

 **Example:** You'll analyze different types of installment debt to understand which forms can be considered "good debt" that potentially increases your net worth over time.

+#### Insurance Claims Process

+The procedure for filing and resolving claims with insurance companies after experiencing covered losses.

+**Example:** This course walks you through the insurance claims process so you'll be prepared to document losses and navigate settlements effectively.

 #### Insurance Coverage

 The specific protections provided by an insurance policy, detailing what losses or damages will be paid for by the insurer.

 **Example:** This class teaches you to assess insurance coverage needs based on your specific risk factors rather than industry averages or sales recommendations.

+#### Insurance Deductible

+The amount a policyholder must pay out-of-pocket before insurance coverage begins paying for a covered loss.

+**Example:** This course helps you select appropriate insurance deductibles by balancing lower premiums against your emergency fund capacity.

+#### Insurance Premium

+The regular payment made to an insurance company to maintain coverage, typically paid monthly, quarterly, or annually.

+**Example:** You'll learn in this class how to evaluate insurance premiums in context with coverage limits, deductibles, and your specific risk factors.

+#### Insurance Principles

+Fundamental concepts underlying insurance, including risk pooling, indemnification, and insurable interest.

+**Example:** This course explains insurance principles so you understand how insurance works and make informed decisions about coverage needs.

 #### Insurance Coverage Amounts